 Figure 1: SKS Coffee app on google play store (Source: images of the user interface are available on the app’s Google Play description),.

-While this system is different from other AKIS in several ways, it is a good example of a successfully implemented live information database in the nation.
-The SKS serves as evidence that the LSC AKIS may garner the same success.
-Another benefit of the SKS program is that its usage shows that many farmers now are familiar with using an app or website to log their yields and other information digitally, this will translate into proficient usage of the LSC AKIS database.
+While this system is different from other information services in several ways, it is a good example of a successfully implemented live information database in the nation.
+The SKS serves as evidence that the LSC hub may garner the same success.
+Another benefit of the SKS program is that its usage shows that many farmers now are familiar with using an app or website to log their yields and other information digitally, this will translate into proficient usage of the LSC information services.

 The Rwandan Government has also demonstrated how the LSC-IS would be in their best interests through the existence of the Catchments Restoration and Erosion Control Division.
 The goal of this division of the Water Resources Board is to utilize Catchment Restoration Opportunity Mapping (CROM-DSS) to take steps towards preventing soil erosion and degradation in the country.
 Both problems can be mitigated by the implementation of the LSC AKIS in the country by educating farmers on what crops preserve soil quality and reduce silt runoff (listed as a major concern of the division) into catchments by securing soil in place.
 Not only this, but the CROM-DSS program utilizes a “spatial data infrastructure/geodatabase” using highly detailed maps of the nation.
 The data used in the creation of this geodatabase could also be used to benefit the LSC-IS as it includes the following: land use, land cover, administrative boundaries, river networks, lakes, reservoirs, wetlands, DEM, rainfall intensity, geology, soil types, soil depth, road networks, landslide locations, population density, poverty, livestock and more (see footnote 8).

 Two more highly relevant initiatives in Rwanda are the RwaSIS (Rwandan Soil Information Services) and the Maproom.
-The RwaSIS is a perfect fit for working side by side with the LSC AKIS as it is focused on creating localized information about the state of soil erosion and other qualities related to the soil such as crop yields.
+The RwaSIS is a perfect fit for working side by side with the LSC-IS as it is focused on creating localized information about the state of soil erosion and other qualities related to the soil such as crop yields.
 This information will be used to give stakeholders (ministries, soil scientists, and fertilizer companies) data-informed advice on the soil-specific fertilizers they should use as well as what crops to grow.
 This data will be updated and provided to users in the timeliest way possible.
 The only downside to the RwaSIS system is that it does not prioritize giving information to the farmers directly.
 Instead, RwaSIS intends to provide information largely to private entities who will use it to inform their own decisions.

 Currently, CABI is leading in the development of the RwaSIS.
 A partnership with CABI will be useful in co-designing the LSC AKIS to avoid duplication of efforts and enhance synergy.
-If this happens the LSC AKIS can solve this problem by sharing the information with the farmers themselves.
+If this happens the LSC hub can solve this problem by sharing the information with the farmers themselves.
 The Maproom is domiciled at Meteo Rwanda, a government agency.
 The Maproom is an open-source website and has no such limitations compared to RwaSIS.
 It is a collection of maps related to climate, agriculture, and other variables that is open to the public.
-Once again, the data supplied by Maproom could be beneficial to the LSC AKIS.
+Once again, the data supplied by Maproom could be beneficial to the LSC hub.